pitag-ha/lambda-world-2025-merlin-domains/presentation/conclusion.md

 We are also exploring using a static way to enforce data-race freedom with modes thanks to a branch of OCaml called OxCaml.

 {pause up="q3" .block}
-Would some design be better ?
+Could some design be better ?

 {pause}
 Most likely.
 We are currently exploring!